 If a pitcher with a 6.5 strikeout line has a favorable matchup, some bettors prefer ladder bets because they offer significantly higher payouts.

-These ladder props have become increasingly popular at sportsbooks like:
+These ladder props have become increasingly popular at sportsbooks and DFS 2.0 apps like:

 CLEATZ regularly tracks these ladder opportunities during the MLB season.